alanmitchell/bmon-website/index.md

 ---
 layout: home
+title: BMON Building Monitoring
 author_profile: false
 header:
-  overlay_image: /assets/images/hero-header.jpg
+  image: /assets/images/banner1.png
 ---

-# -- This Website is Under Construction !!
+### -- This Website is Under Construction !!

-*The current content of this site is for testing purposes only.*

 BMON is a web-based software application that stores and analyzes sensor data coming from buildings or other facilities.
 The application was developed by the Alaska Housing Finance Corporation (AHFC)